Doctoral programme in Neuroscience

 Neuroscientific Psychiatry - MOOC

-Karolinska Institutet´s new MOOC (=Massive Open Online Course) in Neuroscientific Psychiatry is open to register at!
+Karolinska Institutet's new MOOC (= Massive Open Online Course) in Neuroscientific Psychiatry is now open for registration.

-It will be hosted on the international edX platform and start April 3rd, 2018.
+It will be hosted on the international edX platform.

 The course covers cognition, emotion, personality and resilience from a neuroscientific perspective - and includes virtual patients with different psychiatric conditions.